NoSuchThingAsRandom/EpidemicSimulator/README.md

 ## V2

-This is an extension of the Dissertation, to make the simulator more user-friendly and implement additional features.
+This is an extension of the project built during my Dissertation, aiming to make the simulator more user-friendly and implement additional features.
 Hopefully implementing some of the aforementioned goals

 External Contributors are welcome, and new ideas/thoughts are much appreciated.